NAV on 2019/07/23

 Douw joined Old Mutual Investments in 1991 as an equity analyst, where he spent the next fifteen years.
 During this time his responsibilities included that of head of industrial sector research and the management of a variety of equity portfolios.
 During his last five years with Old Mutual, Douw was responsible for the management of all of its value style mandates, including the Old Mutual Value Fund and the Old Mutual High Yield Opportunity Fund.
 Douw joined Orthogonal Investments as one of its founding shareholders upon its inception in 2007.

-The fund declared a distribution of 29.02 US cents per unit (Class A) for the six-month period to the end of September 2018.
-This reflects a 9% increase compared to the corresponding period of the previous year.
-Combined with the 17.56 US cents per unit distribution paid during March 2018, it denotes a dividend yield of 3.8% (net of withholding taxes paid by the fund) on capital invested 12 months ago.
-This is marginally lower than the 3.9% gross yield of the benchmark MSCI World High Dividend Yield Index.
+The fund declared a distribution of 22.25 US cents per unit (Class A) for the six-month period to the end of March 2019.
+This reflects a 26% increase compared to the corresponding period of the previous year.
+Combined with the 29.02 US cents per unit distribution paid for the period to September 2018, it denotes a dividend yield of 4.3% (net of withholding taxes paid by the fund) on capital invested 12 months ago.
+This is higher than the 4.0% gross yield of the benchmark MSCI World High Dividend Yield Index at 31 March 2019.

 The portfolio will invest in assets in liquid form and in participatory interests of the SIM Global Equity Income Fund under the Sanlam Universal Funds PLC approved by the Irish Regulator in September 2004.
 The portfolio will have foreign exposure of at least 85% at all times.